star-micronics/starlabs-cashdrawer-sdk-windows/readme.md

 The following table outlines how the DIP switches should be configured to assign a specific USB ID.
 The default factory setting is USB ID 1011, with all switches set to 0 (OFF).

 <img width="685" alt="viv_pid1" src="https://github.com/user-attachments/assets/297e6667-2d6a-4808-97d4-fdfd71f7a04a" />

+## USB Interface PIDs
+The PID changes based on the DIP switch settings (USB ID).
+Here’s how the USB ID relates to the PID:

+- USB ID 1011: Default PID
+- USB IDs 1012 - 1018: Custom PIDs, assigned based on the DIP switch configurations.

+This customization allows users to track multiple drawers and distinguish them within their software environment.